CyberSource/cybersource-rest-client-node/MLE.md

 - When both new and deprecated parameters are provided, the **new parameter takes precedence**

 ### (iv) API-level Control Validation
-- The `mapToControlMLEonAPI` values are validated for proper format
+- The `mapToControlMLEonAPI` values are validated for proper format using string format
-- Invalid formats (empty values, multiple separators, non-boolean values) will cause configuration errors
+- Invalid formats (empty values, multiple separators) will cause configuration errors
 - Empty string after `::` separator will use global defaults
-- The object also supports backward compatibility with boolean values, which will be automatically converted to control request MLE only
+- **Note**: Boolean values are supported for backward compatibility but are deprecated.
+Use string format for new implementations

 ### (v) Configuration Validation
 - The SDK performs comprehensive validation of MLE configuration parameters
 - Conflicting values between new and deprecated parameters will result in `ConfigException`
 - File path validation is performed for certificate and private key files
-- Invalid boolean values in `mapToControlMLEonAPI` will cause parsing errors
+- Invalid string format values in `mapToControlMLEonAPI` will cause parsing errors
+- **Note**: Boolean values in `mapToControlMLEonAPI` are deprecated but still supported for backward compatibility

 <br/>